 * Subjects must be able to provide informed consent, comply with drug administration instructions, and be able to complete each study visit.

-* Ability to cover costs of the RBV, IFN, and BOC will also be required.
+* Ability to cover costs of the RBV, IFN, and BOC or SOF will also be required.